-As of March 31, 2015, our goodwill balances were \$63.3 million and \$2.4 million in our Call-Driven and Archeo reporting units, respectively.
+As of June 30, 2015, our goodwill balances were \$63.3 million and \$0 in our Call-Driven and Archeo reporting units, respectively.
+During the three months ended June 30, 2015, Archeo goodwill decreased from \$2.4 million to \$0 due to the sale of certain assets related to Archeo's domain operations.
+The assets sold constitute a business within the Archeo reporting unit.
+Goodwill was allocated to the sold business based on its relative fair value compared to the remainder of the Archeo reporting unit.
 In the third quarter of 2014, we performed impairment testing in light of macroeconomic and competitive environments, customer changes, lower projected revenue and profitability and a significant decrease in the Company's market capitalization.
 We also performed a review of our intangible assets.
 The estimated fair values of our reporting units were based on estimates of future operating results, discounted cash flows and other market-based factors.
 As a result of this testing, we concluded that there was no impairment of goodwill and intangible assets.
-We performed our annual impairment testing as of November 30, 2014 and determined that there was no impairment of goodwill and intangible assets.
-Events and circumstances considered in determining whether the carrying value of amortizable intangible assets and goodwill may not be recoverable include, but are not limited to: significant changes in performance relative to expected operating results; significant changes in the use of the assets and significant changes in competition and market dynamics.
+We performed our annual impairment testing as of November 30, 2014 and determined that there was no impairment of goodwill may not be recoverable include, but are not limited to: significant changes in determining whether the carrying value of amortizable intangible assets and goodwill may not be recoverable include, but are not limited to: significant changes in performance relative to expected operating results; significant changes in the use of the assets and significant changes in competition and market dynamics.
 These estimates are inherently uncertain and can be affected by numerous factors, including changes in economic, industry or market conditions, changes in business operations, a loss of a significant customer, changes in competition or changes in the share price of our common stock and market capitalization.
-If our stock price were to trade below the book value per share for an extended period of time and/or we experience changes in our business, including changes in projected earnings and cash flows, we may have to recognize an impairment of all or some portion of goodwill.
+If our stock price were to trade below the book value per share for an extended period of time and/or we experience changes in our business, including

 The current business environment is subject to evolving market conditions and requires significant management judgment to interpret the potential impact to our assumptions.
-At various points in time during the first quarter of 2015, the Company's stock price approached the then book value.
+At various points in time during the first half of 2015, the Company's stock price approached the then book value.
 To the extent that changes in the current business environment impact our ability to achieve levels of forecasted operating results and cash flows, if the Company's stock price were to trade below book value per share for an extended period of time and/or should other events occur indicating the remaining carrying value of our assets might be impaired, we would test our goodwill and intangible assets for impairment and may recognize an impairment loss to the extent that the carrying amount exceeds such asset's fair value.
 We will continue to monitor our financial performance, stock price and other factors in order to determine if there are any indicators of impairment prior to our annual impairment evaluation in November 2015.